Unmind raises $47M for a platform to provide mental health support in your workplace – TechCrunch

 The connection between work and mental health is a longstanding one but has perhaps been proven out more than ever before in the last year.

-“I didn’t know what would happen with mental health during Covid,” Taylor recalled.
+“I didn’t know what would happen with mental health during COVID,” Taylor recalled.
 “I actually wondered if it would be demoted,” given all of the other conflicting priorities.
 “But the prevalence of mental illness has escalated.
 It’s out of control.
 And in the workplace, it’s a leading cause of absenteeism and turnover.”
 And given how full-on everything has become, including likely more hours spent working since now it all has merged with our home lives, we all know (and may well be among) many people who are feeling incredibly burned out right now.

 Taylor said that in fact quite the opposite has happened to his early skepticism: mental health has become front of mind, “and the shackles of stigma are falling away.”